mattclifford1/Confidence-Bounds-ECAI24/README.md

 # Learning Confidence Bounds for Classification with Imbalanced Data - ECAI 2024
 Package for our paper: https://arxiv.org/abs/2407.11878

+Make sure to keep up to date with our latest version of this package found at: https://github.com/mattclifford1/Confidence-Bounds-ECAI24

 ## Setting up Environment
 First clone this repo